 Can I use ArtResin to make coasters and hot plates?

-- ArtResin works very well as a coaster protectant; the heat generated from a hot mug will not damage the resin surface.
-However, hotter temperatures such as that produced from a frying pan or casserole dish straight from the oven may well be too hot for the resin surface, so we do not recommend ArtResin be used for hot plates.
-ArtResin is recommended for use up to 120° F.
+- ArtResin epoxy resin works very well as a coaster protectant; the heat generated from the bottom of a hot mug will not damage the resin surface.
+However, hotter temperatures such as that produced from a frying pan or casserole dish straight from the oven are typically too hot and could cause irreparable damage to the resin surface so we do not recommend using ArtResin epoxy resin for hot plates.
+It is recommended for use up to 120F/50C.

 Can I use ArtResin on ceramics?

-- Yes, ArtResin will bond to ceramic material.
+- Yes, ArtResin epoxy resin will bond to ceramic material.
 For ceramic tile, simply pour on and spread as usual.
 For ceramic sculpture, apply with a disposable foam brush in thin coats.
-For ceramic plateware, simply wait until the ArtResin has fully cured before serving food on it.
+For ceramic plateware, simply wait until the ArtResin epoxy resin has fully cured before serving food on it.